Weeks after storms, water crisis continues in Mississippi

 “I pray it comes back on,” Jackson resident Nita Smith said.
 “I’m not sure how much more of this we can take.”

 Smith has not had water at her house for nearly three weeks now, she said.

-She’s concerned about her mother who has diabetes, since not having water makes it difficult to take her medicine.
+Smith is concerned about her mother who has diabetes, since not having water makes it difficult to take her medicine.
+Her mother and most of the other elderly people on her street don’t drive anymore, so she’s been helping them get water to clean themselves and flush their toilets, she said.

 A key focus of city crews this week is filling the system’s water tanks to an optimal level, officials said in an update late Tuesday.
 Workers are also continuing to fix dozens of water main breaks and leaks throughout the capital city.